|

 Coast of Baja California, Mexico, roughly 400 miles south of San Diego,

-California, is the largest and best-protected and regulated of the
+California, is the largest and absolutely the best-protected and regulated of the

 California Gray Whales' calving and mating grounds.